Graph Isomorphism Testing¶

 | Shrikhande | 1.000 | - | 1 |

 DRESS cannot distinguish them.
-Both graphs are edge-transitive, and every edge has exactly the same local structure (2 common neighbours).
+Both graphs are edge-transitive, and every edge has exactly the same local structure (2 common neighbors).
 The DRESS update equation sees identical inputs at every edge in both graphs, so it converges to the same fixed point.

 |---|---|---|